Epse/belux-plugin/README.md

 This acts as if the controller clicked the `Assign RWY/SID` tag function for every flight.
 This will override controller choices, be careful.

+If at any time these suggestions appear wrong to you, the command `.belux fresh-sid` (not to be confused by `force-sid`) will re-do all the math to suggest procedures.
+This may be helpful in edge cases where a bad suggestions is cached.

 #### Restrictions

 The plugin will under no circumstance modify the flight plan of a flight matching any of these conditions: